GraciMarty/news-website-adm/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.

 A website that create, edit and delete news from a website.
-Login and DB with Firebase.
+Login and DB managed on Firebase.

+The Framework Design is Material Design.

 ## Development server